Ancient Roman units of measurement: Length

-Smith (1851) gives a value of 0.9708 English feet, or about 295.9 mm.
+William Smith (1851) gives a value of 0.9708 English feet, or about 295.9 mm.
 An accepted modern value is 296 mm.
+That foot is also called the pes monetalis to distinguish it from the pes Drusianus (about 333 or 335 mm) sometimes used in some provinces, particularly Germania Inferior.

 The Roman foot was sub-divided either like the Greek pous into 16 digiti or fingers; or into 12 unciae or inches.
 Frontinus writes in the 1st century AD that the digitus was used in Campania and most parts of Italy.
 The principal Roman units of length were:

 Other units include the schoenus (from the Greek for "rush rope") used for the distances in Isidore of Charax's Parthian Stations (where it had a value around 5 km) and in the name of the Nubian land of Triacontaschoenus between the First and Second Cataracts on the Nile (where it had a value closer to 10.5 km).

 Area

 The ordinary units of measurement of area were:

 Other units of area described by Columella in his De Re Rustica include the porca of 180 × 30 Roman feet (about 473 m2) used in Hispania Baetica and the Gallic candetum or cadetum of 100 feet in the city or 150 in the country.
 Columella also gives uncial divisions of the jugerum, tabulated by the anonymous translator of the 1745 Millar edition as follows: